vatesfr/xen-orchestra/delta_backups.md

 * delta are stored somewhere else than the current VM storage
 * they are small
 * easy to restore

+So, if you want to rollback your VM to a previous state, the cost is only one snapshot on your SR (far less than the [rolling snapshot](rolling_snapshot.md) mechanism).

+Even if you lost your whole SR or VM, you can use a Full backup to restore it completely, then apply any existing delta on top!

 ## Challenges